INSPIRE-MIF/caniuse/docs/gml.md

 ***Test purpose:***

-Tests if the 'xlink:href' links can be resolved both for external (i.e. http) and internal (i.e. '#') references
+Verify that the 'xlink:href' links can be resolved both for external (i.e. http) and internal (i.e. '#') references

 ***Test IDs:***